Pytorch Interoperability

 : flatten the collated data back to a(batch sequence) ...

-single leading batch axis, apply the transform, and reshape back.
+single leading batch axis, apply the pipeline, and reshape back.

 Type Parameters